 19. The Use of School Premises by Other Organisations

-• Where services or activities are provided separately by another body using the school premises, the Head Teacher and Governing Body will seek written assurance that the organisation concerned has appropriate policies and procedures in place with regard to safeguarding children and child protection and that relevant safeguarding checks have been made in respect of staff and volunteers.
+• Where services or activities are provided separately by another body using the school premises, the Executive Head Teacher, Head of School and Governing Body will seek written assurance that the organisation concerned has appropriate policies and procedures in place with regard to safeguarding children and child protection and that relevant safeguarding checks have been made in respect of staff and volunteers.

 • If this assurance is not achieved then an application to use premises will be refused.